marktech7/OSTICKET/Who-Are-The-Users.md

 # Collaborators

-A Collaborator an End Users in addition to the ticket owner who is included on responses and communication in a ticket.
+A Collaborator is an End User, in addition to the ticket owner, who is included on responses and communication in a ticket.
 Collaborators can be added or removed at any time in the life cycle of a ticket.
 Collaborators can respond in and contribute to the issue of the ticket.

 # Agents